iamdtang/skaterdav85.github.io/teaching/2019/assignments/client-side-routing.md

 The navigation should still be on the page.
 The results should be displayed in the main content area.
 The URL should follow the pattern `/animals/:animal` where `:animal` will be "cats", "chickens", etc. If you refresh the page, the results should be rendered.

 Next, make `author` a link to a route with the pattern `/authors/:author`.
 When an author is clicked, display the same properties listed above from the endpoint `https://www.reddit.com/user/{author}.json` (i.e. [https://www.reddit.com/user/samselikoff.json](https://www.reddit.com/user/samselikoff.json)).
-This endpoint returns the same data, but for a specific author.
+This endpoint returns the same Reddit data but from a specific author.

-Lastly, if a user types an invalid URL, display the navbar with some helpful text in the main content area letting them know that the URL is invalid.
+Lastly, if a user types an invalid URL, display the navigation and some helpful text in the main content area letting them know that the URL is invalid.

 ## Submission